List of The New York Times controversies: John McCain-lobbyist article criticism

-Former staffer to President Bill Clinton and Hillary Clinton campaigner Lanny Davis said the article "had no merit."
-Stating that he did not support McCain's bid for the White House, Davis, who had himself lobbied for the same cause Iseman lobbied McCain for, said that McCain only wrote a letter to the FCC to ask them to "act soon" and refused to write a letter that supported the sale of the television station the article talked about.
-Journalistic observers also criticized the article, albeit in a milder language.
+Lanny Davis, a former staffer to President Bill Clinton and campaigner for Hillary Clinton, said the article "had no merit."
+Stating that he did not support McCain's bid for the White House, Davis, who had himself lobbied for the same cause Iseman had lobbied McCain for, said that McCain only wrote a letter to the FCC to ask them to "act soon" and refused to write a letter that supported the sale of the television station the article talked about.
+Journalistic observers also criticized the article, albeit using milder language.
 Tom Rosenstiel, the director of the Project for Excellence in Journalism, suggested that the article does not make clear the nature of McCain's alleged "inappropriate" behavior: "The phrasing is just too vague."
 The article was later criticized by the White House and by several news organizations including the San Francisco Chronicle editorial board.
 Commentator Bill O'Reilly raised the question about why the paper had endorsed McCain on January 25, 2008, for the Republican nomination if they had information that alleged an inappropriate relationship.
 The Boston Globe, owned by the Times, declined to publish the story, choosing instead to run a version of the same story written by the competing Washington Post staff.
 That version focused almost exclusively on the pervasive presence of lobbyists in McCain's campaign and did not mention the sexual relationship that the Times article hinted at.

 In response to the criticism, the Times editor Bill Keller was "surprised by the volume" and "by how lopsided the opinion was against our decision [to publish the article]".
 The diverse sentiments by the readers were summarized in a separate article by Clark Hoyt, the Times public editor, who concluded: "I think it is wrong to report the suppositions or concerns of anonymous aides about whether the boss is getting into the wrong bed."

 In September 2008, McCain senior aide Steve Schmidt charged: "Whatever The New York Times once was, it is today not by any standard a journalistic organization.
 It is a pro-Obama advocacy organization that every day impugns the McCain campaign, attacks Sen. McCain, attacks Gov. Palin. ...
 Everything that is read in The New York Times that attacks this campaign should be evaluated by the American people from that perspective."

 In December 2008, Iseman filed a lawsuit against The New York Times, alleging that the paper had defamed her by, in her view, falsely implying that she had an illicit romantic relationship with McCain.
 In February 2009, the suit "was settled without payment and The Times did not retract the article."
-Unusually, however, The Times agreed to publish a statement from Iseman's lawyers on the Times' website.
+Unusually, however, the Times agreed to publish a statement from Iseman's lawyers on the Times' website.